polterguy/phosphorusfive/plugins/extras/p5.json/README.md

 lambda2json:@"{""name"":""John Doe"",""address"":{""zip"":5789,""str"":""Dunbar Road""},""list"":[57,77]}"
 ```

+You can also use expressions leading to multiple node results for the **[lambda2json]** event.
+However, if you do, it will create only
+one JSON object for you.

 ## Creating arrays

 When the parser checks to see if it should create an array or a complex object, it will check the name of the first node, and if empty, it will